icosivi/BetaAnalysis/processing_tools_ROB/README.md

 The output will be N ROOT files, one for each of the N channels.
 This also sorts the data by event number, given as aforementioned the data taken from the Transcend hard drive appears to be randomised when written to ROOT files (and is a result of reading from the hard drive itself, not these scripts)

-# L2: Merging files per channel into a single file with data per channel
+## [L2 pre-processing]: Merging files per channel into a single file with data per channel

 The L2 script is run on the output of the L1 script, and merges the N files into a single file.
 The files are merged on the 'event' column, and the 'w' and 't' branches from the respective channels are matched by event into 'wn' and 'tn' branches, where n is the channel number.
 This is the final preprocessing step before analysis in Fede's scripts.